casper-ecosystem/.github/profile/CONTRIBUTING.md

 ### 5. Testing

-If you are interested in testing our documentation, guides and developer tools, head over to the following pages.
+If you are interested in testing our documentation, guides and developer tools, head over to the following pages:

 - [Why Build on Casper](https://docs.casperlabs.io/dapp-dev-guide/why-build-on-casper/)
 - [Getting Started with Rust](https://docs.casperlabs.io/dapp-dev-guide/writing-contracts/getting-started/)
 - [Setting up a Local Network with NCTL](https://docs.casperlabs.io/dapp-dev-guide/building-dapps/setup-nctl/)
 - [Testing Smart Contracts with NCTL](https://docs.casperlabs.io/dapp-dev-guide/building-dapps/nctl-test/)

-We would love to know your insights/feedback from your testing, and you can let us know by submitting issues in the respective repositories on GitHub.
+We would love to know your insights/feedback from your testing.
+You can let us know by submitting issues in the respective repositories on GitHub.

 ### 6. Contributing New Projects to Casper Ecosystem

-This section is specifically created to explain the mandatory requirements that the Community Developers/Teams are required to follow when contributing new projects to Casper Ecosystem.
+This section is specifically created to explain the mandatory requirements that the Community Developers/Teams are required to follow when contributing new projects to the Casper Ecosystem.

 The contributing team is expected to follow the below Open-Source Software Compliance in accordance with the other Casper-specific contributions and standards outlined in the previous sections of this document.